johnretsas/divisions/README.md

 # Net Purpose coding challenge

+## Setup

+- Clone the repo
+- Run `npm install` to install dependencies
+- Run `npm test` to run the unit tests

 ## The task

 **Given a number , _n_, find the _n_ highest and lowest scores in the given array.**